-A map illustrating relevant communication system constraints within the Facility Site and 2-mile study area (e.g., Fresnel zones, radio station exclusion zones, etc.) is provided in Figure 20-1.
+A map illustrating relevant communication system constraints within the Facility Site and 2-mile Study Area (e.g., Fresnel zones, land mobile sites, and radio and cellular communications towers, etc.) is provided in Figure 20-1.
 The Facility has been designed to avoid impacts to communication systems to the extent practicable.
 In the unlikely event that the Facility has impacts on communications systems, the Applicant will take appropriate steps to review and respond to the complaint as set forth in Exhibit 20(g).